Prograde and meandering wall modes in rotating Rayleigh-B\'enard convection with conducting walls: Introduction

 \section{Introduction}

-Rotating \RBC provides a model framework to study processes in stars \citep{Sreeni2020}, protoplanetary disks \citep{Gerbig2022}, planetary cores and mantles \citep{Aurnou2015,Bercovici2015, Aurnou2020}, and the cryosphere \citep[e.g.][]{Wells2008,Ravichandran2021a}.
-Moreover, rotating \RBC acts as a model system for the study of pattern formation, such as transient axisymmetric rings observed during spin-up \citep[e.g.,][]{Boubnov1986,Vorobieff1998,Zhong2010,Ravichandran2020_RotCon}, and travelling waves observed near the onset of convection \citep{Ecke1992,Ning1993,liuEckhausBenjaminFeirInstabilityRotating1997a,liuNonlinearTravelingWaves1999a}.
-In typical model studies of \RRBCalt, both theory and numerical simulations employ horizontally periodic domains, whereas experiments do not, in part leading to disagreements.
+Rotating convection is an essential process in, among many other systems, stars \citep{Sreeni2020}, protoplanetary disks \citep{Gerbig2022}, planetary interiors \citep{Aurnou2015,Bercovici2015, Aurnou2020}, Earth's atmosphere and oceans \citep[e.g.][]{Emanuel1994,Marshall1999,Griffiths2022}, and the cryosphere \citep[e.g.][]{Wells2008,Ravichandran2021a,Claudia2023}.
+Moreover, rotating \RBC acts as a model system for these phenomena, and the study of pattern formation, such as transient axisymmetric rings observed during spin-up \citep[e.g.,][]{Boubnov1986,Vorobieff1998,Zhong2010,Ravichandran2020_RotCon}, and travelling waves observed near the onset of convection \citep{Ecke1992,Ning1993,liuEckhausBenjaminFeirInstabilityRotating1997a,liuNonlinearTravelingWaves1999a}.
+In typical model studies of \RRBCalt, both theory and numerical simulations employ horizontally periodic domains, whereas experiments do not, leading in part to disagreements.
 For instance, \cite{Rossby1969} observed that in \RRBC with the typical no-slip experimental boundary conditions, the onset of convection occurs for significantly smaller thermal forcing than predicted by the linear stability analysis of \cite{Chandrasekhar1953}.
-Although explanations of this apparent disagreement between theory and experiment can be traced to the basic differences between boundary conditions and finite amplitude perturbations \cite[e.g.,][]{Veronis1966b, Veronis1968, Herrmann1993, Kuo1993}, there are still many outstanding questions \citep[e.g.,][]{Ecke2023}.
-For example, measurements suggest that the peripheral modes may also be responsible for the mismatch between the Nusselt numbers in laboratory experiments and numerical simulations \citep{Kunnen2013,Ecke2021}.
+Although explanations of this apparent disagreement between theory and experiment can be traced to the basic differences between boundary conditions and finite amplitude perturbations \cite[e.g.,][]{Veronis1966b, Veronis1968, Herrmann1993, Kuo1993}, there are many interesting outstanding questions \citep[See][]{Ecke2023}.
+For example, measurements suggest that the peripheral modes may also be responsible for the mismatch between the Nusselt numbers in laboratory experiments and numerical simulations \citep{Kunnen2013,Ecke2022,DeWit2020}.

 In the absence of rotation, the onset of convection in a horizontally unbounded layer of fluid of depth $H$ across which a temperature difference $\Delta T$ is maintained, is governed by the dimensionless Rayleigh number \be Ra = \frac{g\alpha\Delta T H^3}{\nu \kappa}, \ee where $g$ is the acceleration of gravity and $\nu$ and $\kappa$ are the viscosity and thermal diffusivity of the fluid.
 The onset of convection occurs when a critical Rayleigh number, $\Racb$, is exceeded, where $\Racb$ = $O(10^3)$, with the exact value depending on the boundary conditions. \cite{Chandrasekhar1953} showed that, independent of the Prandtl number $Pr=\nu/\kappa$, the instability that leads to convection is non-oscillatory.